mpicker0/ac2017/README.md

   takes a very long time (it hasn't actually been observed to complete yet) and needs to be rethought.

+## Poking around
+To start an interactive `iex` session and try out the code live, run:

+    iex -S mix

+Then, you can execute methods directly:

+    AC.Dec10.find_hash("AoC 2017")

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed